Ricardo Rangel (photojournalist): Death

 Rangel died in his sleep at his home in Maputo, Mozambique, on 11 June 2009, at the age of 85.
 He was survived by his Swiss wife, Beatrice.
 Rangel's funeral, which was held at Maputo City Hall on 15 June 2009, was attended by several dignitaries, including Prime Minister Luisa Diogo.
 Jazz music was played at the funeral according to his wishes, as Rangel was a fan of jazz.
 He was buried in the Lhanguene cemetery in Maputo.

 Prime Minister Luisa Diogo praised Rangel's life and career at his funeral, noting that Rangel left "an indelible mark on the history of Mozambique."
 She also praised Rangel's colony era work which was used "to denounce colonial dictatorship", and pointed out that many of Rangel's photographs had been banned until Mozambique's independence.

 Joao Costa, the head of the Mozambican Photographic Association (AMF), spoke of Rangel saying, "the man has died, but his work remains".

 Movie

-The movie Ricardo Rangel – Hot Iron, the director Licinio de Azevedo is a film designed the Instituto Camões in Luanda as part of the cycle CPLP Film Festival which takes place in the Angolan capital of the 10th day 16 September 2009.
+The movie Ricardo Rangel – Hot Iron, the director Licínio de Azevedo is a film designed the Instituto Camões in Luanda as part of the cycle CPLP Film Festival which takes place in the Angolan capital of the 10th day 16 September 2009.

 Organized by the embassies of the CPLP countries accredited in Angola, the cycle includes the display of five films of Portugal, Brazil, Cabo Verde, Mozambique and Angola second source of Embassy of Mozambique in Luanda, contacted by AIM in Lisbon.